JevaG/Ecommerce-shop-app/README.md

 # Ecommerce-shop-app
-A e-commerce application built with Express JS and MongoDb
+An e-commerce application built with Express JS and MongoDb

 **Project Features**

- - Admin users can list , add & update new products
+ - Admin users can list, add & update new products
- - Admins can add new products and upload using the new category
  - Visitors can sign up/in for a user account with e-mail & password
  - Visitors can reset a password
  - Visitors can order and purchase a product.